gbpoole/cas-eresearch-slack/README.md

 	* add a DNS record for your instance to the zone as follows: $ openstack recordset create <project>.cloud.edu.au. <instance name> --type A --record <instance IP addr>
 		* If a "Duplicate RecordSet" error is thrown, then you need to delete the old one first: openstack recordset delete <project>.cloud.edu.au.  <instance name>.<project>.cloud.edu.au.
 		* then, retry the openstack recordset create command above

+### Set-up Nginx

+* Verify that Nginx registered itself as a service with ufw when it installed: sudo ufw app list
+	* You should see something like:

+Available applications:
+  Nginx Full
+  Nginx HTTP
+  Nginx HTTPS
+  OpenSSH

+* Verify that Nginx was started at the install: systemctl status nginx
+	* You should see something like:

+● nginx.service - A high performance web server and a reverse proxy server
+     Loaded: loaded (/lib/systemd/system/nginx.service; enabled; vendor preset: enabled)
+     Active: active (running) since Wed 2022-08-03 04:35:19 UTC; 3min 17s ago
+       Docs: man:nginx(8)
+    Process: 44621 ExecStartPre=/usr/sbin/nginx -t -q -g daemon on; master_process on; (code=exited, status=0/SUCCESS)
+    Process: 44631 ExecStart=/usr/sbin/nginx -g daemon on; master_process on; (code=exited, status=0/SUCCESS)
+   Main PID: 44632 (nginx)
+      Tasks: 2 (limit: 1144)
+     Memory: 5.1M
+     CGroup: /system.slice/nginx.service
+             ├─44632 nginx: master process /usr/sbin/nginx -g daemon on; master_process on;
+             └─44633 nginx: worker process

+Aug 03 04:35:19 cas-eresearch-slack systemd[1]: Starting A high performance web server and a reverse proxy server...
+Aug 03 04:35:19 cas-eresearch-slack systemd[1]: Started A high performance web server and a reverse proxy server.

+### Set-up a "Let's Encrypt" Certificate

+### Run the app

+* Use docker-compose to start the app (from the repo directory): sudo docker-compose up -d